 2013 – Extensive renovation of Hoover Library provides technology suites for group study and the new Information Commons and Research Lounge.
 Students are now able to have 24-hour access Sunday through Thursday of the Commons and Lounge.

-2013 – The Wahrhaftig Room is completed.
-Located on the first floor of Hoover Library, it features the latest in videoconferencing technology.
-The room was funded by a generous donation from Suzanne and David Wahrhaftig, Class of 1980, honoring his parents Leon and Betty Wahrhaftig.
+2013 – The Wahrhaftig Room is completed on the first floor of Hoover Library.
+The room was funded by a donation from Suzanne and David Wahrhaftig, Class of 1980, honoring his parents Leon and Betty Wahrhaftig.

 2013 – Blackouts hit McDaniel resulting in two days of canceled classes, power outages in dorms and academic buildings.